 4. Power-Users Are Your True Champions

-No matter how big or small your organization is, you will want to have power-users in every part of it.
-You want the people who are trusted, respected, and who speak the language of the teams that they already work with.
+No matter how big or small your organization is, you will want to have power users in every part of it.
+You want people who are trusted, respected, and who speak the language of the teams that they already work with.
 Those people are your champions, and they are extremely important and special.
-They are the Pioneers, they are learning themselves, but also have to lead and teach others in some capacity or another.
-The power-users are essential.
+They are the Pioneers; they are learning themselves but also have to lead and teach others in some capacity or another.
+The power users are essential.
 They are part of testing, gathering and specifying requirements, and their truths are important.
 They have the ability to advocate, including implementing the new architecture at the meetings where their teams meet.
 They are like an open window to the rest of the constituency.
 They will tell you all the issues that arise from the teams themselves.
-Use them in the beginning of your project, during testing, process validation training, day 2 support modeling, and ongoing sustainment operations.
-Make them your decision makers.
+Use them at the beginning of your project, during testing, process validation training, day two support modelling, and ongoing sustainment operations.
+Make them your decision-makers.
 Make them part of the team, and keep using them throughout the electronic filing solution implementation process because they are the cornerstone that will drive adoption across your group over the long term.

 5. Ensure the Help Desk is Up-to-Date

-If your support desk doesn’t know who to go to, or what kind of tickets or incidents might arise, your experience will not be rounded out and there will be problems.
+If your support desk doesn’t know who to go to or what kind of tickets or incidents might arise, your experience will not be rounded out, and there will be problems.
 No one wants a crappy help support line.
-By making sure your help desk is informed with possible incidents, knowledge-based articles, reference material, rubrics on what to say and how to respond to phone calls, emails, or system tickets you will have a smoother and faster response time.
-So really, spend a good amount of time in the beginning setting up a frame for incident response on different levels, such as:
+By making sure your help desk is informed with possible incidents, knowledge-based articles, reference material, and rubrics on what to say and how to respond to phone calls, emails, or system tickets, you will have a smoother and faster response time.
+So really, spend a good amount of time, in the beginning, setting up a frame for an incident response on different levels, such as: